s5uishida/open5gs_5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 ---

 Now you could work Open5GS 5GC with VPP-UPF.
-I would like to thank the excellent developers and all the contributors of Open5GS, OpenAir CN 5G for UPF, UPG-VPP, DPDK and UERANSIM.
+I would like to thank the excellent developers and all the contributors of Open5GS, OpenAir CN 5G for UPF, UPG-VPP, VPP, DPDK and UERANSIM.

 <a id="changelog"></a>